abena19/CAPSTONE/README.md

 * Login Screen
    * User can login
-       * FB, email

 * Registration Screen
    * User can create a new account
-   * Create preferences, interests
+   * Create preferences

 * Home page
     * User can view home feed, other walls
-    * User can view, like or follow other wall accounts
+    * User can view, like other wall accounts

 * Profile page
     * User can view profile page with username, followers (not based on counts), wall interaction level from other people